-MX631C, 632C and MX640C, MX642C are "normal" decoders for "normal" motors except for the function outputs FO3 and FO4.
+All C-type decoders are "normal" decoders for "normal" motors except for the function outputs FO3 and FO4.
 They can be switched to C-Sinus motor control by programming CV #145: specifically, CV #145 = 10 if the engine originally came with a Märklin/Trix decoder or CV #145 = 12 if the original decoder was from ESU (recognizable by a blue circuit board).
+Depending on the C-Sinus motor design a setting of = 11 or = 13 may deliver a better result (try it!).